DinhH/justCode/README.txt

-JustCode is a small project wher I commit my daily little practice programs!!
+JustCode is a small project where I commit/push my daily little practice programs!!

-IT'S VALENTINE'S DAY!!
-But I still want to make a Github Push!!